COMINT (The Americans): Critical reviews

 "COMINT" received extremely positive reviews from critics.
 Eric Goldman of IGN gave the episode a "great" 8.5 out of 10 and wrote, "Wow, this show sure isn't glamorizing the life of a spy, is it?
-We already saw that Elizabeth and Phillip routinely slept with people as part of their job, whether they want to or not.
+We already saw that Elizabeth and Philip routinely slept with people as part of their job, whether they want to or not.
 But as 'COMINT' showed, that can also include some true ugliness, as Elizabeth was put in a horrible and outright dangerous scenario by a guy with a thing for inflicting pain."

 Emily St. James of The A.V.
 Club gave the episode an "A–" grade and wrote, "'Comint' is perhaps a little slower than the last few episodes, but it might be my favorite episode of the show yet, accomplishing a great deal of fleshing out of a lot of the characters, all without having any big moments where somebody stops and delivers a monologue about why they are the way they are."

 Alan Sepinwall of HitFix wrote, "Some people manage to play the game long enough to become as old and relatively serene as Granny, or Vasilli.
 Others can't hang on, though.
 It's all too much.
 And it's watching the emotional toll this is taking on all the characters that’s made The Americans such gripping television over these first five excellent weeks."
 Matt Zoller Seitz of Vulture gave the episode a 4 star rating out of 5 and wrote, "As written by Melissa James Gibson and directed by Holly Dale, 'Comint' doesn't flinch from any of its issues, but it's never salacious.
 Many of the more upsetting images are framed or cut in a way that gives humiliated characters a shred of dignity."

 Vicky Frost of The Guardian wrote, "There was an interesting discussion about sex here.
 How it can be used to manipulate and betray the innocent party, its effect on both the exploiter and the exploited, the vulnerabilities we expose when we shed our clothes before another."
 Carla Day of TV Fanatic gave the episode a 4.8 star rating out of 5 and wrote, "'COMINT' provided a look at how both Soviet and American spies and assets acquire information and the sacrifices that are made to get a step ahead of their adversaries.
 Often, it involves sex."